jehanson4/lorenz/README.md

 Adds GUI controls for setting the scenarios' parameters.

+9. More scenarios

+Adds new types of data source, and a scenario for each.

 --------------------------------------

 (The summary of Labs ends here.
 Remnants of an old schedule follow.)